 I have always had an interest in why people commit crimes — what motivated them and their rationale to do so.
 As an investigator/intelligence analyst, I have been very inquisitive my entire life.
 I use my investigative skills to dive into people's lives and investigate their activities.

-I am currently a Senior Investigator for a law firm outside of Philadelphia and have been there for a little over 13 years now, investigating Corporate Securities Fraud, Consumer Fraud, Whistleblower/Qui Tam actions, etc.
+I am a Senior Investigator for a law firm outside of Philadelphia, investigating Corporate Securities Fraud, Consumer Fraud, Whistleblower and Qui Tam actions, among other things.

 Previously, I was an Intelligence Analyst with the Delaware State Police/Department of Homeland Security.
 I absolutely loved working alongside state, local, and federal law enforcement.
 Even in my current position at the law firm, I continue to work with retired FBI agents.